 - Travel-sized first aid kit

 - Travel candle

 When you travel, don't leave without an appropriate travel insurance plan that will get you home in case something happens.
-With a Blue Cross travel insurance plan, an assistance team representative will be on hand to assist with repatriation by road, air ambulance or commercial flight, ensuring the safest route is taken based on your health condition.
+With Blue Cross travel insurance, an assistance team representative will be on hand to assist with repatriation by road, air ambulance or commercial flight, ensuring the safest route is taken based on your health condition.